 The early years of medical support would be a nightmare for current day medical volunteers.
 There was one medical unit at the finish line.
 Nowadays there are MASH units at each rest stop and at the finish.
 Medical volunteers treat everything from bees embedded in rider’s ears, to emu bites, road rash, under hydration, over hydration and hard landings.

 The Hotter’N Hell grew geometrically for several years.
-The Hotter’N Hell Hundred is still the largest single day 100 mile bicycle ride in the nation – and possibly the world.
-In 2013 more than 12,500 registrants again participated in the Hotter’N Hell Hundred weekend events.
+The Hotter’N Hell Hundred is still the largest single day 100 mile bicycle ride in the nation – and one of the largest in the world.
+In 2015 more than 13,000 registrants again participated in the Hotter’N Hell Hundred weekend events.